When I mention “Gut health” I’m not talking probiotics and a nutritious diet.

 (The Applicant is the main person the funeral conductor is to liaise with on the day of the service and isn’t always the executor.
 It is usually a child of the deceased or spouse, or whoever is strong enough to plan the funeral at the initial arrangement).

 Then there was Tony*.
 Tony was in his late sixties and new to the funeral industry.
 He had been a bus driver most of his life and even spent time in the military, so there wasn’t too much…softness there.
 A former beauty therapist, I longed to give that man a facial massage and relax some of those stern expression lines.
 He always looked serious, not empathetic at all and didn’t seem to know when to approach the family.
 I watched with my gut in knots but not able to stop him as he constantly approached the grieving family, at one point in his nervousness even dropping a precious photo frame that was to be placed by the coffin.
 I wanted to help him, but I was only the assistant.
 I could see his face burn red as he continued to make errors that affected the funeral service.
-Tony was a lovely man, but just didn’t know how to read the guests, their energy and listen to his Gut.
-Perhaps it didn’t even know how to speak to him as he had not given it any nurturing over the years.
+Tony was a lovely man but just didn’t know how to read the guests and their energy.

 I will introduce myself to family of course, and let them know that I am there for them if they need, but if I can sense that they do not want to say one word, I nod and it’s amazing at how this one little movement can tell them everything.